How can I block phone numbers on my iPhone? Can I block nuisance callers' numbers in iOS 6, or is it only possible in iOS 7 and later?

-Can I block a number on an iPhone in iOS 6?
+Can I block a number on an iPhone in iOS 6 or earlier?

-The advice we'd offer first of all is to update to iOS 7 - it's free and brings numerous useful features.
-Not everyone likes the colourful new look (although we reckon you'll get used to that).
-However, some devices simply can't run iOS 7 - any iPhones before the iPhone 4 are incompatible, and the iPhone 4 doesn't get access to all the features.
+The advice we'd offer first of all is to update to the latest version of iOS (iOS 8 at present, although iOS 9 will be with us soon) - this is a free process and brings numerous useful features.
+However, some devices simply can't run iOS 8.
+Any iPhones before the iPhone 4 are incompatible.

 So ok - let's say you're sticking with iOS 6.
 You can still block a number on an iPhone in iOS 6, but it's a lot trickier.
 If you don't want to put up with problem callers and aren't willing to update to iOS 7, there are two techniques you can use to block nuisance callers on your iPhone.
 (A third technique would be to change your number, sadly.)

-1. Jailbreak your iPhone, and block numbers using Call Blocker, Call Bliss or another unofficial app
+1. Jailbreak your iPhone, and block numbers using iBlacklist or another unofficial app

 'Jailbreaking' your iPhone means bypassing the locks put in place by Apple to prevent unauthorised apps being used on the phone.
 Once your break these restrictions, you gain access to a large number of unofficial apps, many of which offer features you'd never otherwise be able to access; but jailbreaking is legally ambiguous, risky, and certain to void any warranties you have with Apple.
 Therefore our advice is to think long and hard before going ahead with the jailbreaking process.
 (What's more, the known methods for jailbreaking the iPhone 4S and later won't work if you've updated to iOS 6.1.3 or later, so you'll have to jump ahead to solution 2.)